Lusani/SDN-Controller-Placement/README.md

+# Introduction

+This source code can be used to optimize SDN controller placement in wide area networks.

+The algorithms used are classical partitional algorithms namely Silhouette and Gap Statistic to determine the optimal number of controllers to deploy and PAM to find the optimal locations to place the controllers.

 # SDN-Controller-Placement using Matlab

+To run Controller_Placement.m .
+Change the topology name k (number of controllers) values as desired.

 # SDN-Controller-Placement using Emulation
-This source code can be used to optimize SDN controller placement in wide area networks.

-The algorithms used are classical partitional algorithms namely Silhouette and Gap Statistic to determine the optimal number of controllers to deploy and PAM to find the optimal locations to place the controllers.

 To mimic a real SDN deployment and verify the mathematical model, the controller placement problem is addressed using Mininet Python API, an OpenFlow emulation platform.
 For instruction on Mininet installation, please visit http://mininet.org/download/.
 We strongly recommend Mininet VM installation for rapid prototyping.

+# Python libraries:

-Python libraries: Please make sure you have installed the following python libraries:
+Please make sure you have installed the following python libraries:

 -igraph: this is a library collection for creating and manipulating graphs and analyzing networks

 -matplotlib:a Python plotting library

 -numpy: a library that allows manipulation of large multi-dimensional arrays and matrices

 # Topologies: